EdKo2001/EdKo2001/README.md

 [![](https://img.shields.io/badge/-Blog-F96854?style=flat-square&logo=medium)](https://medium.com/@eduardko2001)
 [![](https://img.shields.io/badge/-Personal%20Website-F6C915?style=flat-square&logo=html5)](https://eduard-koshkelyan.onrender.com/#portfolio)

-I'm a Senior Full Stack engineer with over 5 years of experience in JavaScript.
-Throughout my career, I've been involved in numerous projects spanning various industries, which has granted me a profound understanding of diverse digital needs in business contexts.

-My tech stack is quite extensive.
-My journey began with self-learning, followed by freelancing, and eventually transitioning to commercial experience with reputable tech companies.
-At the core, I'm highly proficient in JavaScript and TypeScript.
-Presently, my main focus lies in React.js, with a preference for Next.js for frontend development.
-On the backend, I leverage Node.js with either Express or the Nest framework.
-Additionally, I possess strong skills in DevOps and hold an Associate Developer certification from AWS.

-In my free time, I like to solve algorithms and visit national parks.
-Open to relocation and learning new technologies.
+As a Senior Full Stack Engineer with over 5 years of experience in JavaScript, I've successfully delivered results in diverse industries.
+I bring expertise in JavaScript and TypeScript, specializing in React.js and Next.js for frontend development.
+On the backend, I excel with Node.js and frameworks like Express and Nest.
+I've contributed to projects with significant impacts, including a 30% decrease in customer acquisition expenses and a 20% increase in conversion rates.
+I'm also AWS certified and skilled in DevOps practices.
+Open to relocation.

 <h2 align="left" id="debabin-stack">🔥 Tech stack</h2>